-What I offer in terms of root cause analysis is described below in a personal reference from Rolls-Royce.
+What I offer in terms of problem solving and root cause analysis is described below in a personal reference from Rolls-Royce.

 He also successfully led change in Rolls-Royce in the UK, Germany and the USA and shared the new methods with Rolls-Royce's customers (e.g. Airbus, Singapore Airlines, British Airways).